tve/jeeh/examples/waterfall2/README.md

 ![](waterfall.jpg)

 Colours are mapped from black (min) => blue => yellow => red => white (max).
-The display scrolls smoothly and continuously from right to left, with a
+The display scrolls smoothly and continuously from right to left.

+The frequency step is approx 10kHz, resulting in a width of `240*10=2.4Mhz` across the display.
+Each sweep takes approx 12ms and 4 sweeps are performed per pixel scan line.

+OLD: with a
 horizontal marker every ≈ 420 ms, and a vertical marker every ≈ 200 KHz.
 In other words: the screen shows approximately 4 seconds x 1200 KHz.